20 Years Have Slipped Away:

 Reality is seeing her name etched in stone.
 The only visible evidence of her existence, on this earth.
 Yet, after all these years, it is still grievous to face the fact that this has happened in my family.

 Rebecca and I met in the late summer of 1963.
 She was preparing to return for her sophomore year at Baylor University.
-I had received my first Navy transfer orders having completed Avionic training.
+I had received my first Navy transfer orders having completed Avionic and flight training.
 For the next 18 months, I would be based in Newfoundland and begin a 14-day /16-day rotation deploying to a NATO base in Keflavik, Iceland.

 I left the US thinking we were committed to each other and we corresponded that way for months via snail mail.